gitcnd/MorseLED/README.md

 # MorseLED
-MorseLED is a *very* lightweight library for flashing International Morse Code messages on an arduino LED
+MorseLED is a lightweight library for flashing International Morse Code messages on an arduino LED

 This uses 1 byte of RAM, 300 bytes (<1%) of flash storage, and temporarily uses no more than 6 bytes of stack (10bytes if using PROGMEM calls).